JakubLinhart/AzureDevOpsBattlefield/repositories.md

 This is a clue that repositories are parsed even before templates expressions evaluation.

-## Azure DevOps ignores repository resources with invalid branch
+## Invalid repository resource branch leads to an error

 Consider this [repository resource with a branch that doesn't exist](https://github.com/JakubLinhart/AzureDevOpsBattlefield/blob/44db226d9b220497ebd7725b39293a33f97aa70e/pipelines/repository-invalid-branch-invalid.yml#L9-L21):